playlyfe/playlyfe-ruby-sdk/README.md

 Using
 -----
 ### Create a client
-  There are 2 kinds of oauth flows you can use in the sdk the client credentials flow and the authcode flow.
+  There are 2 kinds of oauth flows you can use in the sdk the client credentials flow and the auth code flow.
   If you haven't created a client for your game yet just head over to [Playlyfe](http://playlyfe.com) and login into your account, and go to the game settings and click on client
   **1.ClientCredentials Flow**
-    In the client page click on whitelabel client **2.AuthCode Flow**
+    In the client page click on whitelabel client
+  **2.AuthCode Flow**
     In the client page click on backend client and specify the redirect uri this will be the url where you will be redirected to get the token

-> Note: If you want to test the sdk in staging you can click the Test Client button
+> Note: If you want to test the sdk in staging you can click the Test Client button.
+You need to pass the player_id in the query in every request also.

   And then note down the client id and client secret you will need it later for using it in the sdk